/user/kayd @ devops :~$ cat docker-compose-multi-container-guide.md

 When to Graduate Beyond Compose

 Compose is ideal for local development and small single-host deployments.
-Once you need self-healing across multiple machines, rolling updates, and autoscaling, that’s the job of an orchestrator — see Kubernetes fundamentals: pods, deployments, and services.
-If you want to understand what a container actually is under the hood, containers from scratch in Go builds the primitives by hand, and for log handling in containerized apps, NGINX logs and Docker is a practical companion.
+Once your images are in ECR and you need self-healing across multiple machines, rolling updates, and autoscaling, that’s the job of an orchestrator — see Kubernetes fundamentals: pods, deployments, and services and EKS setup with eksctl.
+If you want to understand what a container actually is under the hood, containers from scratch in Go builds the primitives by hand.

 Question